Learn the techniques that ethnographers use in their social science research.

 Your teaching team

-Dr Vergunst is Head of the Department of Anthropology and teaches ethnographic methods for postgraduates.
-Jo’s research is about people’s experiences of the landscape and he carries out fieldwork in Scotland on land use, walking and cultural heritage.
+Jo teaches ethnographic methods in our Department of Anthropology.
+His research is about people’s experiences of the landscape and he carries out fieldwork in Scotland on land use, walking and cultural heritage.
 He’s especially interested in the connections between anthropology and creative practice.

 View Jo’s profileDr Maggie Bolton

-Dr Bolton teaches ethnographic methods to undergraduates and research design to postgraduates.
+Maggie also teaches ethnographic methods.
 Her research involves fieldwork in the high Andes of southern Bolivia, where she has worked on mining, human-animal relations and indigenous movements.
 Her current research project is archival, linking Scotland to Bolivia through the lives of 19th-century migrants.

 View Maggie’s profileDr Johan Rasanayagam

-Dr Rasanayagam has conducted extensive fieldwork in Uzbekistan, Central Asia, where his doctoral dissertation examined the themes of the state and citizenship.
-He is currently developing research interests in the category of religion and the secular in Muslim contexts, including new fieldwork in Morocco.
+Johan has conducted extensive fieldwork in Uzbekistan, Central Asia, where his doctoral dissertation examined the themes of the state and citizenship.
+His current research interests are in the category of religion and the secular in Muslim contexts, including fieldwork in Morocco.

 View Johan’s profileDr Nancy Wachowich